OWASP/CheatSheetSeries/cheatsheets/Clickjacking_Defense_Cheat_Sheet.md

 ## Limitations

-As of 2019 the `SameSite` attribute is supported by [most modern browsers](https://caniuse.com/#feat=same-site-cookie-attribute), although it it not widely supported on mobile browsers.
-Support in Internet Explorer will varies depending on the updates installed and the underlying operating system.
+If the Clickjacking attack does not require the user to be authenticated, this attribute will not provide any protection.

-Additionally, if the Clickjacking attack does not require that the user is authenticated, this attribute will not provide any degree of protection.
+Additionally, while `SameSite` attribute is supported by [most modern browsers](https://caniuse.com/#feat=same-site-cookie-attribute), there are still a significant number of users (approximately 12% as of August 2019) with browsers which do not support it.

-This use of this attribute should be considered as part of a defence-in-depth approach, and it should not be relied upon as the sole protection against Clickjacking.
+The use of this attribute should be considered as part of a defence-in-depth approach, and it should not be relied upon as the sole protective measure against Clickjacking.

 # Best-for-now Legacy Browser Frame Breaking Script